 Deutsch: Kleid / Português: Vestido / Français: Robe / Italiano: Abito da donna

-A dress (also known as a frock or a gown) is a garment consisting of a skirt with an attached bodice (or a matching bodice giving the effect of a one-piece garment).
+A dress (also known as a Frock or a gown) is a garment consisting of a skirt with an attached bodice (or a matching bodice giving the effect of a one-piece garment).
 In Western culture, dresses are usually considered to be items of women's and girls' apparel.

 Description